goldbuick/zed-software-system/zss/bios/README.md

 @object name
 @name ' object: scope is optional
 ' rest of object code goes here
-' ie: after typing out @object:ripper
+' ie: after typing out @object ripper
 ' you can now launch an objectedit for ripper

 @terrain name
 ' rest of terrain code goes here
-' ie: after typing out @terrain:endlesspit
+' ie: after typing out @terrain endlesspit
 ' you can now launch a terrainedit for endlesspit

 @charset name